Mojitas/MUST-Autonics/README.md

-# This is the main repository for the course "Team-Embedded - Solar Team".
+# Main reposittory for: Team-Embedded - Solar Team

 ### Try to create a branch instead of updating the master branch directly